Have you tried Carbonated Coffee

 Fermented coffee is actually not the only carbonated coffee product on the market: Chen’s unique take is the fermentation process, but actually the idea of adding bubbles to coffee isn’t especially innovative.
 Italians have mixed cold coffee with carbonated water for a refreshing summer drink for years, and American Manhattan Special is a “coffee soda”, which was first brewed in 1895, and is still on the market today.
 Black and Blue is another homegrown Texas brand, but this carbonated coffee derives its fizz not from fermentation, but from the addition of nitrogen.
 Starbucks branches in the US have even got in on the act, although the availability of carbonated coffees at the caffeinated beverage megalith is something of a secret: those in the know can order their coffee with added fizz, but carbonated coffee is not a listed menu item in any of the stores.

 While it doesn’t appear that any of these effervescent coffees are currently available on the UK market, it’s surely only a matter of time (our money is on a trendy East London coffee bar, possibly run by coffee-mad Australians, pioneering the product over here).
-In the meantime, WikiHow have a very useful, simple and fermentation-free guide to teach curious coffee lovers how to make their own fizzy coffee at home if they so desire.

 You can of course use some of our delicious Café Bonté espresso coffee beans to get the taste you prefer!